-Bungie Previews ‘Destiny 2: Warmind’ Changes Like Heroic Strikes With Rotating Modifiers
+Bungie Previews ‘Destiny 2: Warmind’ Changes, Like Heroic Strikes With Rotating Modifiers

 Burns

-- Arc Singe: +25% Arc damage increase (outgoing and incoming)
+- Arc Singe: +25 percent Arc damage increase (outgoing and incoming).

-- Solar Singe: +25% Solar damage increase (outgoing and incoming)
+- Solar Singe: +25 percent Solar damage increase (outgoing and incoming).

-- Void Singe: +25% Void damage increase (outgoing and incoming)
+- Void Singe: +25 percent Void damage increase (outgoing and incoming).

 Advantages

-- Brawler: Double melee recharge rate and damage
+- Brawler: Double melee recharge rate and damage.

-- Grenadier: Double grenade ability recharge rate and damage
+- Grenadier: Double grenade ability recharge rate and damage.

-- Heavyweight: Triple Power ammo drop rate, double Power weapon damage
+- Heavyweight: Triple Power ammo drop rate, double Power weapon damage.

 Disadvantages